absa-subatomic-legacy/subatomic-documentation/docs/FAQ.md

 **Possibility 1:** Commands are not running because the automation client or the Gluon backend is not accessible.
 You will need to contact your Subatomic administrator.

-**Possibility 2:** Commands in a particualr team channel are failing because you are either not actually a member of the team, or you dont have the permissions to run an owner specific command.
+**Possibility 2:** Commands in a particular team channel are failing because you are either not actually a member of the team, or you dont have the permissions to run an owner specific command.
 To view the list of team members and owners for a team run `@atomist sub list team members`.

 ## **Commands**